 One way to think about Road Warrior is to imagine how a Grandmaster in chess plays their games.
-They are always 4 or §5 steps ahead of their opponents and have to think how each move impacts the entirety of the game.
-Road Warrior imagines your game as a whole and places each piece of the puzzle in order for you to win it all.
+They are always 4 or 5 steps ahead of their opponents and have to think how each move impacts the entirety of the game.
+Road Warrior imagines your route as a whole and places each piece of the puzzle in order for you to win it all.

 Sometimes, Road Warrior seems counterintuitive, and that's because it is.
 Typically, when we think about how to get from place to place, our brains use a method called "nearest neighbor."
 It makes sense for us to head out in a direction and then the next closest place is where we head next, and what is closest to that is where we go after and so on until we are done.

 The Road Warrior method is able to look at your route as a complete "being" instead of a point-to-point plan.
 This enables us to consider how much time is saved by passing by one stop to get to a farther one and then coming back.